heroku/heroku-buildkits/README.md

 #### Excluding files from being published

 By default any `.git` sub directory is excluded and not published.
-If a `.bkignore` file exists in the current directory, the file patterns listed in the file are not published.
+If a `.bkignore` file exists in the buildpack directory, the file patterns listed in the file are not published.
 The format of the exclusions is the same used by [tar](https://www.gnu.org/software/tar/manual/html_node/exclude.html)